 - Did you have individual purchase caps?

-- How much tokens does the team have?
+- How many tokens does the team have?

 - Does the team have any vesting period on team tokens?